Blockchain: A Graph Primer

 The first attempt to create such a future was \textit{the DAO project}, which aimed to create an online investor fund.
-Joining members could vote on decisions to invest, and earn money through their investments.
+Joining members could vote on decisions to invest and earn money through their investments.
 Due to a hacking incident, the DAO became a traumatic experience that lost \$50M and led Ethereum to split into two.
 We will mention this story in Section \ref{sec:forkissues}.

-The DAO project left a bitter taste in the community and hindered development of new DAOs.
-Without a very successful example, there is not yet a consensus about what a DAO is and how it should make use of humans, robots, contracts and incentives.
-Some argue that other than creating contracts and putting them online, and occasionally providing services to DAO (and getting paid), humans should not be involved.
+The DAO project left a bitter taste in the community and hindered the development of new DAOs.
+Although successful examples, such as the Maker/Dao stablecoin on Ethereum, exist, there is not yet a consensus about what a DAO is and how it should use humans, robots, contracts, and incentives.
+Some argue that humans should not be involved in anything other than creating contracts, putting them online, and occasionally providing services to DAO (and getting paid).
 Others use a few humans as \textit{curators} that will manually filter incoming proposals to the DAO before a vote.
 We may add that even the term DAO is used in different meanings.
-However, considering that the blockchain itself does not require consensus, a consensus on DAO terms may be asking for too much.
+However, a consensus on DAO terms may be asking for too much.

 Instead, a few influential developers have opined on what should be the common points of all DAOs.
-For example, the creator of Ethereum mentions \href{ https://blog.ethereum.org/2014/ 05/06/daos-dacs-das-and-more-an-incomplete-terminology-guide/ }{\linked{three points \cite{vitalikdao}}}.
+For example, the creator of Ethereum mentions \href{ https://blog.ethereum.org/2014/ 05/06/daos-dacs-das-and-more-an-incomplete-terminology-guide/ }{{three points \cite{vitalikdao}}}.

-\begin{enumerate} \item DAO is an entity that lives on the internet and exists autonomously. \item DAO heavily relies on hiring individuals to perform certain tasks that the automaton itself cannot do. \item DAO contains some kind of internal property that is valuable in some way, and it has the ability to use that property as a mechanism for rewarding certain activities \end{enumerate}
+\begin{enumerate} \item DAO is an entity that lives on the internet and exists autonomously. \item DAO heavily relies on hiring individuals to perform certain tasks that the automaton itself cannot do. \item DAO contains some internal property that is valuable in some way, and it can use that property as a mechanism for rewarding certain activities \end{enumerate}